CristianShao/JSMicroblog/README.md

-# JSMicroblog
+# JSNewsView
-a microBlog created by swift..
+a newsView demo created by swift..